 How I made my photo album

-While the dustjacket is laminated, tear-resistant, with a detachable cover sleeve that wraps around the cover of the photo album, the Image wrap album comes with a printed hard cover in matte finish, which is scratch and water resistant.
+While the dustjacket is laminated, and tear-resistant, with a detachable cover sleeve that wraps around the cover of the photo album, the Image wrap album comes with a printed hard cover in a matte finish, which is scratch and water-resistant.
 I picked image wrap.

 After making these choices, I clicked the get started button.

-I had a good time playing with the layout of the album—it allowed me to resize, replace, drag and drop, fiddle with the layout, add clipart, backgrounds and borders, and text wherever I wanted.
+I had a good time playing with the layout of the album—it allowed me to resize, replace, drag and drop, fiddle with the layout, and add clipart, backgrounds, borders, and text wherever I wanted.